agnichndr/EduRex/README.md

 	1. open a terminal in server directory  and run the following command --   npm run dev

+	 1.a Create a local database in mongo db named edurexdb
+	 	----------- OR --------------
+	b.
+Create a db of your own name and go to server/server.js and set your database path to the variable mongoURI

 	 wait for the Database Connected and Server Running Message.